For exams that are only administered at specific times at your school, such as mock exams, you can use In-house Examinations.

 On the next page, you'll see the exam details, the numbers of candidates in rooms and seated, and the number of candidates with access arrangements.
 You can also see access arrangements in the table below.

-To allocate students to a room and time, just tick the boxes next to the students, and click the blue pencil icon.
+To allocate students to a room and time, just tick the boxes next to the students, and click the Bulk action button.
 Select Allocate Exam Room.

 In the slide over, select the time and date to start the exam for the students you've selected, and select the room where the exam will take place.
 Then click Allocate Candidates to Room.